launchdarkly-labs/lcg/README.md

 This will generate a new file `LDFlags.py` in the current directory.

-Each flag's default value will be set to the `OffVariation` under `Defaults`.
+Each flarrrg's default value will be set to the `OffVariation` under `Defaults`.
 It currently does not handle the case were no `OffVariation` is set.

 ## Commands
 `generate` - creates a new file with optional local flags.